deadlyvipers/dojo_rules/introduction.md

 Hello!
-I am here to teach people about GitHub.
-My favourite languages are HTML, CSS & JS!
+My name is Dav and my favourite languages are HTML, CSS & JS!